wizardoftrap/healthCareSystem/README.md

 - **Emergency Levels**:
   - Track emergency levels assigned to patients (1-5), indicating the urgency of their condition.
+- **Auto Re-allocate**
+   - When emergency level of patient is changed the respective patient get new accommodation according to their new emergency level if needed.
+   - When a patient is checked out or get referred vacant accomodation is allocated to needed or compromised patients.
 - **Responsive and Modern UI**:
   - The application uses pastel colors with color gradients and animations.
   - Designed to be user-friendly and easy to navigate.